-There are so many good restaurants to go to in Skopje I will just limit you to the areas: the old bazaar, Debar Maalo and the center.
+There are so many good restaurants to go to in Skopje I will just limit you to the areas: the old bazaar, Debar Maalo, and the center.
 There you will find some good restaurants to check out!
 As always I recommend Foursquare for finding the best options!

 Where to shop in Skopje?

-For souvenirs your best bet is old bazaar.
+For souvenirs, your best bet is an old bazaar.
 For just about everything else I go to GTC shopping center right next to Macedonia Square.
-On the lowest floor you will find supermarkets and all the other floors are occupied with all sorts of shops.
+On the lowest floor, you will find supermarkets and all the other floors are occupied with all sorts of shops.
 I’m a huge fan of the paper shop there and always end up supplying myself with numerous notebooks and pens that I then have to take back home somehow.
 You will find other shopping centers next to the old train station and on the way from the center to the bus station.

 Guide books for Skopje

 I do like reading a guide book before and during the trip.
 Depending on the destination I usually buy either Lonely Planet or Bradt.
 You can get your guidebooks for Macedonia here: Bradt / Lonely Planet